 Hinds Community College provides comfortable housing accommodations for students who sign up to live on the Raymond or Utica campuses.
 Residence halls broaden students’ educational experiences by providing a home away from home where students develop friendships that last a lifetime.
 Housing application is located in My.Hinds.

 Students must meet all of the following requirements within 15 days of the first day of classes:

 - Register and maintain 12 or more semester hours (3 or more per summer term).
-Transitional Students (students who are first time with 2 or more developmental courses living in the residence halls) must include LLS 1151 in their schedule unless they have previously passed this course.
+Students who have developmental courses, living in the residence hall, must include LLS 1151 in their schedule unless they have previously passed this course.
 Failure to attend LLS 1151 will result in the loss of campus housing privileges, and the student must move from the residence hall.
 Classes held in an on-campus classroom setting must make up at least 75% (3 of 4) of semester hours taken during a semester.

 - Residents are required to purchase a meal plan as long as they reside in residence halls.
 Meal plans are placed on each student’s account once they receive a room assignment.